IN CLASS Workshops

 finding your voice workshops

-Looking for an explicit focus on student writing and creation?
+Looking to inspire student writing and creation?
 Our popular Finding Your Voice workshops amplify student voice and offer a diverse range of theatre practices from which to choose.
-Flexible and adaptable to your class’s needs, our standard model includes three sessions culminating in the creation of a solo piece.
+Flexible and adaptable to your class’s needs, our standard model includes three sessions culminating in the creation of a solo or collective piece.
 Our process-oriented approach nurtures a brave, judgment-free space in which students can build trust and take creative risks.
 Teachers also love using this work to launch final assignments and performances!

 Finding Your Voice workshops are customized for each class and grade level, recommended for students from grades 7 – 12.